march93/bubble-copter/README.txt

 #========================================================\
 #
 #    ♥ ♥ ♥ Make a copy of all files ending in .log
-#    and encrypt them for the recipeint via gpg. ♥ ♥ ♥
+#    and encrypt them for the recipient via gpg. ♥ ♥ ♥
 #
 #===================================================================/